 Cattle Health and Welfare Group (CHAWG)

-The Cattle Health & Welfare Group (CHAWG) is an independent group that meets to collaboratively address relevant cattle health and welfare issues.
-CHAWG is financially supported by AHDB Beef & Lamb and AHDB Dairy and one of the main projects is focussed around reducing antibiotic use in cattle and encouraging responsible use through best practice advice.
+The Cattle Health & Welfare Group (CHAWG) was an independent group that met in the past, to collaboratively address relevant cattle health and welfare issues.
+CHAWG, which was financially supported by AHDB Beef & Lamb and AHDB Dairy, the group has since merged with the Sheep Health and Welfare Group (SHAWG) to form the Ruminant Health & Welfare Group.

 CHAWG’s remit was to:

-- Provide an industry forum that will encourage and coordinate a programme of economically focused improvements to cattle health and welfare across Britain.
+- Provide an industry forum to encourage and coordinate a programme of economically focused work to improve cattle health and welfare across Britain.

 - Act as a forum to prioritise the research, development and knowledge interaction needs of the GB cattle industry in relation to cattle health and welfare, to ensure knowledge gap identification, co-ordination and minimal duplication.

 - Assist in the dissemination of knowledge across the industry through the participating organisations within the group and others, where appropriate.

-- Liaise closely with all stakeholders such as levy boards and educational institutions to promote consistent regional dissemination of national work and encourage the uptake of technological advances and best practice.
+- Liaise closely with stakeholders such as levy boards and educational institutions to promote consistent regional dissemination of national work and encourage the uptake of technological advances and best practice.

 - Provide guidance and be a resource for the Chief Veterinary Officers across GB and other relevant Government bodies on cattle health and welfare matters, including the early stages of policy development and other areas, where appropriate.

-The CHAWG is also responsible for the following initiatives:
+CHAWG was also responsible for the following initiatives:

-- Farm Health Planning Seminars held at the Livestock event.
+- Farm Health Planning Seminars held at past Livestock events

 - Implementation and annual reporting on progress of the Dairy Cow Welfare Strategy

 - Writing of the GB Cattle Health and Welfare Report

-The makeup of CHAWG provides an immensely valuable resource for the sector, providing a wide ranging and deep breadth of knowledge of cattle health and welfare, though importantly are removing their commercial hats and collaborating on behalf of the cattle farming industry for the benefit of cattle health and welfare.
+The makeup of CHAWG was an immensely valuable resource for the sector, as it provided a wide ranging and deep breadth of knowledge of cattle health and welfare.
+Participants removed their commercial hats and collaborated to achieve on aims, on behalf of the cattle farming industry to improve cattle health and welfare.